openbmc/hiomapd/Documentation/mbox_protocol.md

 BUSY		6	(V2)
 WINDOW_ERROR	7	(V2)
 SEQ_ERROR	8	(V2)
+LOCKED_ERROR	9	(V3)
 ```

 ### Sequence Numbers

 Sequence numbers are included in messages for correlation of commands and
 responses.
-V1 and V2 of the protocol permit either zero or one commands to be
+V1, V2 and V3 of the protocol permit either zero or one commands to
-in progress (yet to receive a response).
+be in progress (yet to receive a response).

 For generality, the host must generate a sequence number that is unique with
 respect to the previous command (one that has received a response) and any